Yonugy/Simple-Coding-Exercises/README.md

 - Wider range project based question

 ## Short problem solving question
-- Browse the **exercises** file to view all questions I gather
+- Browse the **short-exercises** folder to view all questions
 - Focuses more on conditional questions

 ## Wider range project based question
-- Each project are stored in one file
+- Each project is stored in one file
-- Have more range of enhancements and upgrades can be added
+- Have more range of enhancements and upgrades that can be added